stardog-union/stardog-spring/stardog-spring/README.md

 3. Run gradle build
 4. Pick up the latest jar in build/libs, or alternatively run "gradle install" to install the built jar into your local M2 folder

 All tests should pass with a working Stardog download, including a license.
 Common issues can be seen with "gradle build --debug", where Stardog does exit on invalid licenses.
+When this happens, you will see a `buffer underflow` error that, where the JVM running the embedded Stardog has halted.
 The exit of the embedded server does cause the Gradle build to exit not so gracefully, so running with --debug for unexpected errors will show what happened.
 Likewise, you can take a look at the stardog.log file to see if a license error occured.
 If you do not wish to run Emma code coverage tool, remove it from the Gradle configuration

-## NOTE ##
+## Contributing ##

 This framework is in continuous development, please check the [issues](https://github.com/complexible/stardog-spring/issues) page.
 You're welcome to contribute.